getavalon/core/README.md

 ### Batteries

-In addition to providing a co-operative set of plug-ins, Starter also implements a minimal toochain for asset creation in a typical film pipeline.
+In addition to providing a co-operative set of plug-ins, Starter also implements a minimal toochain for ASSET creation in a typical film pipeline.

 <br>